allegroai/clearml-docs/docs/apps/clearml_session.md

 To connect to an existing session:
 1. Go to the web UI, find the interactive session task (by default, it's in project "DevOps").
-1. Click on the ID button to the right of the task name, and copy the unique ID.
+1. Click on the ID button in the task page's header, and copy the unique ID.
 1. Enter the following command: `clearml-session --attach <session_id>`.
 1. Click on the JupyterLab / VS Code link that is outputted, or connect directly to the SSH session

+## Features
+### Running in Docker
+To run a session inside a Docker container, use the `--docker` flag and enter the docker image to use in the interactive session.

+### Installing Requirements
+`clearml-session` can install required Python packages when setting up the remote environment.
+Specify requirements in one of the following ways:
+* Attach a `requirement.txt` file to the command using `--requirements </file/location.txt>`.
+* Manually specify packages using `--packages "<package_name>"` (for example `--packages "keras" "clearml"`), and they'll be automatically installed.

+### Accessing a Git Repository
+To access a git repository remotely, add a `--git-credentials` flag and set it to `true`, so the local `.git-credentials` file is sent to the interactive session.
+This is helpful if working on private git repositories, and it allows for seamless cloning and tracking of git references, including untracked changes.

 ### Starting a Debugging Session
 You can debug previously executed experiments registered in the ClearML system on a remote interactive session.